 Torg's cousin sends him the Christmas present of an "inspirational calendar" with a picture like a motivational poster for each month, illustrating various captions such as "Inspiration" and "Success" with inspirational pictures... all of which are the same picture of an alligator eating a guy.

 An early Bizarre Uprising comic had a poster saying "Reading is KITTY!" in a classroom background.

 The Simpsons featured the "Hang in there!" cat poster.
 Marge notices that, since the copyright on the poster dates back to the 1968, the cat must be long dead, which she thinks makes the poster actually "kind of a downer".

 It also had, in "And Maggie Makes Three", Homer's demotivational plaque: "Don't forget, you're here forever."
-Homer used pictures of Maggie to turn it into "Do it for her," in a Crowning Moment of Heartwarming.
+Homer used pictures of Maggie to turn it into "Do it for her".

 The "Hang in there!" poster also appears in Dr. Katz.

 In the episode "Cryonic Woman", Leela reapplies for her old job at the cryonics center:

 "Oh, I was hoping you would come back.
 I even saved your poster of a chimp expressing your distaste for Mondays!"

 "Monday monkey lives for the weekend, sir!"

 There was another one from the first episode which refers to the policy of people being assigned careers instead of choosing their own, which features a man in a hard-hat with a rather dubious look on his face giving a thumbs-up, with the caption "You Gotta Do What You Gotta Do".